KBLI.CO.ID

 Pick the right KBLI before incorporation

-Restaurant (KBLI 56102), coffee shop (56303), bar / drinking place (56301), and catering (56210) are distinct codes with different permit tracks.
-Get this wrong at incorporation and you'll be amending the deed later — possible but slow.
-Many F&B PMAs register multiple codes (restaurant + coffee shop + catering) so the deed covers operational variations without further amendment.
+Restaurant (KBLI 56101), café (56303), bar (56301), and event catering (56210) are distinct codes with different permit tracks and different OSS RBA risk tiers.
+Get this wrong at incorporation and you'll be amending the deed later: possible but slow.
+Many F&B PMAs register multiple codes (restaurant + café + catering) so the deed covers operational variations without further amendment.
+Each registered code still needs its own licensing instrument, so registering broadly does not let you skip a verified Standard Certificate for the restaurant lane.

 Halal certification is now mandatory